tcrayford/clojure-refactoring/README.markdown

 Available refactorings
 ----------------------

-Thread-last - threads the current expression via ->>
+Thread-last - threads the current expression via `->>`

-Thread-first - threads the current expression via ->
+Thread-first - threads the current expression via `->`

 Unthread - unthreads the current expression.
-TODO: this only works with ->>
+TODO: this only works with `->>`

 Extract-fn - extracts the current expression and replaces it with a call to it.
-Extract global - defines the current expression as a global var for this namespace (using def).
+Extract global - defines the current expression as a global var for this namespace (using `def`).

 Rename-binding - select a block, then replace all instances of old-name with new-name.

+Extract local - defines the current expression as a local variable for the current function definition.

 Emacs dependancies
 ---
 Slime, a running clojure connection, paredit, and thing at point.